Quinta do Montalto, Medieval de Ourém

 Organic

-Quinta do Montalto, Medieval de Ourém - 2022
+Quinta do Montalto, Medieval de Ourém - 2023

-Item # 32730 750mL
+Item # 32730 750 mL

 This wine pays homage to a style of winemaking from the Middle Ages.
 It's unique in that it's mostly a blend of the aromatic white Fernão Pires grape (80%) with some added color from the red Trincadeira.
 Not quite a red so we're calling this a rosé all the while nodding to history.